Martyr2/CurlRequests/README.md

 # CurlRequests Class

 This is a simple and easy to use class for making cURL calls in PHP.
 It attempts to abstract away many of the nuances of using the cURL functions and gives a consistent response in return to all calls (successful or not).
-Consumers of this class will always get back a `stdClass` object with information on the success or failure of the request.
+Consumers of this class will get back a `stdClass` object with information on the success or it will throw an exception in the case of cURL error.

 ## Features